playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 ## A Note on Framework Specifics {#framework-specifics}

-As a final note, before I send you into the rest of the book/course, I want to touch on a few points about these frameworks:
+As a final note, before I send you into the rest of the book, I want to touch on a few points about these frameworks:

 <!-- tabs:start -->